JordanCWard/Elist/README.md

 - **Strategic Growth in Japan:** Capitalize on Japan’s preference for premium products and high average order value (AOV) by enhancing localized strategies to drive sales and deepen market penetration.
 - **March Sales Opportunity:** Maximize the 18% March rebound with targeted campaigns focused on post-holiday customers, featuring spring promotions and new product launches.
-- **Address Refund Rates:** Tackle high refund rates in the UK, Canada, and India by identifying root causes and implementing solutions to boost satisfaction and profitability. <br>
+- **Address Refund Rates:** Tackle high refund rates in the UK, Canada, and India by identifying root causes and implementing solutions to boost satisfaction and profitability. <br> <br>

 ## <p align="center"> Analysis </p>